Introduction to Learning Standards

 Ohio’s Learning Standards for K-12 World Languages

 Ohio’s New Learning Standards for K-12 World Languages represent a research-based approach to language learning that prepares learners to use their language proficiency and intercultural competence to communicate effectively in a global society.
 Their implementation in world language programs around Ohio will help prepare students to be successful in both college and the workplace.

 Guidance for Using Ohio’s World Language Standards

-This section of the model curriculum contains research-based information and guidance to help Ohio stakeholders better understand and implement Ohio’s New Learning Standards for K-12 World Languages.
+This section of the model curriculum contains research-based information and guidance to help Ohio educators better understand and implement Ohio’s New Learning Standards for K-12 World Languages.

 Overview and philosophy of Ohio’s Learning Standards for World Languages